CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 Catalogues
 --------------

 The Apertif DR1 VO data collection can also be discovered directly via ALADIN either via simple image access protocol (SIAP) or tabular access protocol (TAP).
-The examples shown here require the desktop version of ALADIN.
+The examples shown here require the desktop version of `ALADIN <https://aladin.u-strasbg.fr/>`_.

 Open ALADIN and on the left panel for SIAP: select Others > SIA2 > astron.nl > The VO @ASTRON SIAP Version 2.
 Alternatively for TAP select Others > TAP > astron.nl > The VO @ASTRON TAP service (:numref:`coll_tap`).
 A pop-up window will open.
 Click load, and enter a query using the Server selector (:numref:`server_select`) or TAP access with astron.nl/tap (:numref:`search_tap`) to select the target of interest for SIAP and TAP respectively.